travis-ci/docs-travis-ci-com/user/deployment/google-app-engine.md

 Then go to the [Google Cloud Console Dashboard](http://console.developers.google.com) and:

 1. Enable "Google App Engine Admin API",
-2. Go to "Credentials", click "Add Credential" and "Service account key", finally click "JSON" to download the your Service Account JSON file.
+2. Go to "Credentials", click "Add Credential" and "Service account key", finally click "JSON" to download your Service Account JSON file.

 It is *strongly* recommended that you encrypt your key before committing it to a repo.
-First make sure you have the Travis command line tool installed.
+First make sure you have the [Travis command line tool](https://github.com/travis-ci/travis.rb#readme) installed.
+Then execute the following command from the terminal:

 ```bash
 travis encrypt-file client-secret.json --add